 Additional information may be obtained from the faculty adviser for the forestry–environmental sciences program.

-Medical schools value the breadth in educational programs offered by liberal arts colleges; coursework in the humanities and social sciences, as well as nonacademic factors, are important considerations for admission.
+Medical schools value the breadth in educational programs offered by liberal arts colleges; both coursework in the humanities and social sciences and nonacademic factors are important considerations for admission.
 Students should choose majors according to their academic interests, while including the following courses to fulfill the admission requirements of most medical schools:

 - General biology: Biology 101 and 102

 - General physics: Physics 101 and 102